-Billy Siegenfeld is a former jazz and rock drummer and a high school actor; a present-day jazz- rhythm-based actor-dancer-singer/vocal-rhythmic theatre- movement artist; the director, playwright, musical arranger, choreographer, and ensemble member of the performing and teaching group Jump Rhythm® (www.jumprhythm.org); an author of essays and plays; and a Charles Deering McCormick Professor of Teaching Excellence in the Department of Theatre at Northwestern University.
-He has created courses at NU that explore using gravity-directed relaxation as the foundation of working in equal- and-opposite relationships with others: “Standing Down Straight® and The Anatomy of Letting Go”; “Gravity-Directed Swing Dancing as Source of Collaborative Decision-Making”; “Rhythmic and Dynamic Approaches to Creating Emotion-Driven Movement for the Stage”; “Jump Rhythm®: Vocalized Full-Bodied Rhythm-Making”; and “American Rhythm Dancing and the African-American Performance Aesthetic.”
+Billy Siegenfeld is a former jazz and rock drummer; a present-day vocal-rhythmic theatre- movement artist; the director, musical arranger, and choreographer of the performing-teaching group Jump Rhythm® (jumprhythm.org); an author of essays and plays; an online instructor of workshops in Standing Down Straight®; and a Charles Deering McCormick Professor of Teaching Excellence in the Department of Theatre at Northwestern University.
+He has created courses at NU that guide students to use gravity-directed relaxation as a means of working in egalitarian relationships with each other.
+These include “Standing Down Straight® for Actors”; “Gravity-Directed Swing Dancing as Source of Collaborative Decision-Making”; “Physicalizing Emotion: Rhythmic and Dynamic Approaches to Creating Movement for the Stage”; and “Jump Rhythm®: Community-Directed Full-Bodied Rhythm-Making”; and “American Rhythm Dancing and the African-American Performance Aesthetic.”

-Also working from the idea that yielding invites acceptance is his most recent essay, “Democracy’s Energy.”
+Also springing from the idea that yielding invites acceptance is his most recent essay, “Democracy’s Energy.”
 The subtitle suggests its multi-thread narrative: “How the African-American gift to the world called swinging a beat beats back despair; says letting go is better than holding on; says no pedestal works better than the ground we stand on; teaches democracy works best when we practice it on ourselves; and, along the way, relieves lower-back pain.”

 Both of these essays will appear in a forthcoming book titled Democracy’s Energy: Getting Down to Go Forward.

-- Standing Down Straight®: An injury-preventive, eco-psychological approach to mind-body integration using gravity-directed relaxation as the source of postural, motional, vocal, and spiritual heath.
+- Standing Down Straight®: an injury-preventive, eco-psychological approach to mind-body integration using gravity-directed relaxation as the source of postural, motional, vocal, and spiritual heath.